 We tend to make dating very black and white.
 We had a bad date, so now that is a bad person.
-The relationship didn’t last or the breakup was bad, so now we paint that person as lower than low.
+The relationship didn’t last or the breakup was bad, so now we paint that person as the "bad guy(or girl)."
 But the truth is dating is a lot more of gray area, than it could ever be black or white.

 Why?
 Because we are humans, and humans are multifaceted beings, meaning we have a lot of sides.
 We all have good times in our lives and low times in our lives.
 Good days and bad days.
 Moments we are proud of, and times we hope never to have to think of again.
-That means we can be a bad partner, or a bad date and not be a bad person.
+That means we all have the potential to be a bad partner, or a bad date and still not be a bad person.

-Take me for example, I’ve not only been on bad dates, I have been a bad date.
-I have been a bad girlfriend.
+Take me for example, II work as a relationship expert.
+Which means I’ve not only been on bad dates, I have also spent some time being a bad date.
+I have also been a bad girlfriend.
 I have done and said truly awful, silly, or off-putting things.
 I have made mistakes.
-But I consider myself a decent person, and now I write about the mistakes that I and others made, in the hopes that others won’t repeat them and go through some of the painful experiences I have.
+But now I write about the mistakes that I and others made, in the hopes that others won’t repeat them and have to go through some of the painful experiences I have.
 That’s a pretty good intention right?
 But if you were to ask some of my ex’s…they would have a very different take of whether I was a good person or not.